 Break Into Three: Thanks to a fresh idea, new inspiration, or last-minute Thematic advice from the B Story (usually the friend/mentor/lover), the main character chooses to try again.

 Finale: This time around, the main character incorporates the Theme – the nugget of truth that now makes sense to them – into their fight for the goal because they have experience from the A Story and context from the B Story.
 Act Three is about Synthesis – the new hero beats the monster.

 Final Image: Opposite of Opening Image, proving, visually, that a change has occurred within the character.

 CHECK THE EVENT CALENDAR

-The DAI Film and Acting Workshops are currently held on Tuesdays and Thursdays at DAI Studios in the old Lollipops Skating Rink in Southaven.
-Check the Event Calendar to see what we are doing and register for the events by clicking on the event.
+Keep an eye on the Event Calendar to see what we are doing weekly and register early for events by clicking on the event.

 DAI Studios is located in the former Lollipops Skating Rink in the north side of the SouthPoint Church building in Southaven, MS. Look for the orange doors past the church offices.